Quallenauge/twrp-android_device_bq_bardock_pro/README.md

 Or use Official TWRP App to install it.

 ## Credits

-Thanks to @Mauronofrio for his work
+Thanks to @mauronofrio for his work on TWRP

 Thanks to @Dhina_17 for 'onclite' blobs